1. The capital city of the ancient Pandya dynasty was ____________.

 Explanation: He ruled in the 13th century CE, when Marco Polo described Madurai as prosperous.

-31. Marco Polo praised Madurai for its:
+31. Marco Polo praised Madurai for its ____________.

 A) Iron and steel production